donalhill/fcc_python_tools/README.md

 ## Project overview

-In the `setup.sh` script, several environment variables are defined which can be added to by the user. `ROOT` files produced by [FCCSW](https://github.com/HEP-FCC/FCCSW) can be placed in `DATA` for example, and analysis scripts placed in `SCRIPTS`.
+In the `setup.sh` script, several environment variables are defined which can be added to by the user. `ROOT` files produced by [FCCSW](https://github.com/HEP-FCC/FCCSW) can be placed in `DATA` for example, and python code for performing specific tasks is placed in
+`PYTHON`.
+Example `iPython` notebooks are in `EXAMPLES`.
 Any `matplotlib` plots produced are saved in `PLOTS`, with LaTeX tables stored in `.tex` format in `TABLES`.
 Analysis results can be stored int dictionaries and written to `.json` files for subsequent use - these files are placed in `JSON`.

 This project is intended as an example analysis framework, to demonstrate how to load and analyse FCC simulation data and produce some useful output.
-Users are free to extend the code by adding their own analysis scripts.
+Users are free to extend the code by adding their own functions to `PYTHON` and writing their own dedicated analysis scripts.

 ## uproot and awkward array